fatalinha/reading_speed/README.md

-# Metrics for Simultaneous Subtitling
+# Metrics for evaluating Simultaneous Live Subtitling
-This repository contains the code for the evaluation of Simultaneous Speech Translation systems for Subtitling.
+This repository contains the code for the evaluation of Simultaneous Speech Translation systems for Live Subtitling.

 For further details, please refer to the paper: [Simultaneous Speech Translation for Live
 Subtitling: from Delay to Display](https://arxiv.org/pdf/2107.08807.pdf)